 - Early detection reduces overall cost to industry by either preventing pest establishment or allowing arboriculture researchers to conduct appropriate studies for management recommendations.

 You can help defend the country from these invasive pests.
 Be an Invasive Insect First Detector!

 A First Detector is anyone who notices an unusual outbreak, an insect pest of concern, or symptoms of an insect pest of concern.
 Arborists are First Detectors.
 Qualified Tree Workers are First Detectors.
 Homeowners are First Detectors.

 Look for any of these four insects.
-Contact Midhust Tree Care for instructions on how to report and eliminate them.
-Click on each insect name to read more about how to identify it, see the symptoms of an infestation and how to control or eliminate the problem.
+Contact Midhurst Tree Care for instructions on how to report and eliminate them.
+Read more about how to identify insects, see the symptoms of an infestation and how to control or eliminate the problem.

 Asian longhorned beetle – Anoplophora glabripennis